-Letter Grades, Grade Points and Explanations
+Letter Grades, Grade Points, and Explanations

 Letter grades A, B, C, D, P, F, W, I and U are used to indicate academic achievement or academic status.
-U indicates a registered audit with no credit.
-W indicates withdrawal.
-I indicate an incomplete.
+'U' indicates a registered audit with no credit.
+'W' indicates withdrawal.
+'I' indicates an incomplete.
 Grades are awarded on a four-point system.
 Grades and the corresponding grade points per credit hour are as follows:

 Α Excellent 4

 В Superior 3

 С Satisfactory 2

 D Minimal Passing 1

 Р Passing 0

 F Not Passing 0

 W Withdrawal 0

 I Incomplete 0

 U Audit 0

+NC Non-Credit 0

 The grade point average (GPA) is determined by dividing the total number of grade points by the total number of credit hours attempted.
 In calculating GPA, the hours with P, W, I, and/or U will not be counted as hours attempted.
-Courses with grades of F will be counted in figuring grade point averages.
+Courses with grades of F will be counted in figuring the grade point averages.
+NC is not calculated into GPAs.